Introduction

 What’s the difference between reporting as an individual and reporting as a group?

-If a MIPS-eligible clinician decides to report as an individual (the default option), he or she will be evaluated and scored based on his or her performance only.
-The individual will be the only clinician to receive an adjustment based on his or her unique score.
+If a MIPS-eligible clinician decides to report as an individual (the default option), they will be evaluated and scored based on their performance only.
+The individual will be the only clinician to receive an adjustment based on their unique score.

-If a MIPS-eligible clinician has reassigned his or her Medicare billing rights to a single TIN, then he or she can elect to report as a group along with one or more other clinicians who bill under the same TIN.
+If a MIPS-eligible clinician has reassigned their Medicare billing rights to a single TIN, then they can elect to report as a group along with one or more other clinicians who bill under the same TIN.
 The members of the group will work together to report for MIPS, and CMS will evaluate and score the group’s performance as a whole.
 Every member of the group will receive the same adjustment based on the group’s overall score.

 Keep in mind that MIPS eligibility is determined on an individual basis, which means that a group will never be required to participate.
-However, if a couple of clinicians choose to participate as a group, then all the individuals at that clinic are required to participate and will receive the same score and payment adjustment.
+However, if a couple of clinicians choose to participate as a group, then all the individuals at that clinic are required to participate and will receive the same score and payment adjustment—including individual clinicians who aren’t required to participate.
+Clinicians choosing to participate as both an individual and as part of a group or APM entity will receive a payment adjustment based upon the highest financial score from those options.
+Participants in a virtual group will receive payment adjustments based upon the group’s score, even if their individual score is higher.

 How do I join a virtual group?